CW is Music

 Information

 Encourage and maintain the use of Morse telegraphy in Amateur Radio.
 Intensive lobbying to achieve recognition of Telegraphy as a UNESCO-World Cultural Heritage.
 Attracting newcomers to the hobby by offering training with experienced Morse operators.
+AGCW is member of the “Runder Tisch Amateurfunk”, translated “Round table ham radio”, the political representation of the German radio hams.
+This organization is in permanent contact to the authorities and is involved in the legislation.

 On-Air